-The countdown to climate crisis started decades ago.
+The climate crisis started decades ago.

 We are a stubborn people.

 And that shows up not only in our politics but in our personal lives, in our jobs, in pretty much anything human beings are involved in.
-About 25 years ago, I was working for a credit union down in Southern California that was considering switching over to using debit cards (that’s how long ago 25 years is).
+About 25 years ago, I was working for a credit union down in Southern California that was considering switching over to debit cards (that’s how long ago 25 years is).
 Up until then it was still a relatively new technology.
 Most of the big banks had it, but it was just starting to become affordable for smaller institutions.
-At the time, I was in the marketing department and we were given the task of figuring out if it was worth it.
+At the time, I was in the marketing department, and we were given the task of figuring out if it was worth it.
 My friend Albert did the research and in every analysis, the credit union ended up making a ton of extra money.
 Our investment was minimal.
 The risk was almost non-existent.
 It seemed like the perfect fit.
 But the CEO and the board turned it down.
 Turned it down flat.
 The reason?
 The CEO said he couldn’t see how anyone would want to use it.
 He figured he didn’t want to use it so no one would.
 It didn’t matter that the evidence was overwhelming people were in fact using debit cards.
 It didn’t matter it presented virtually no risk.
 It didn’t matter we could make a ton of money.
 His vision was short-sighted because it would mean changing the way HE did something.
 Despite the facts, he was too stubborn to see the opportunity before him.

 Just then a man came up to Jesus and asked, “Teacher, what good thing must I do to get eternal life?”